United Arab Emirates · tool

 3-star hotels, mix of restaurants, some taxis

-Mix of casual restaurants, food courts in malls, and mid-range dining.
+Mix of casual restaurants, food courts, and mid-range dining.

 Luxury